cms-tau-pog/TauFW/docs/CMSDAS2020/flat_n-tuples.md

 Sidenote: please also have a look at details on [job submission at `lxplus`](https://batchdocs.web.cern.ch/local/submit.html)

-As soon as you are happy with your developments and sure, that there are any bugs after checking your outputs, you are ready to start a large-scale production.
+As soon as you are happy with your developments and sure, that there are no bugs left after checking your outputs, you are ready to start a large-scale production.

 Before doing this, please check, whether the TauFW configuration is fine, using `pico.py list`, in particular the setting for `nfilesperjob`, which will be used during submission to the batch system, and the samples list to be used.
 Choosing `nfilesperjob` to be 15 should be fine to stay within 5 minutes, when using the samples already preselected for &mu;&tau;.